How to Choose the Right Business Coach for Therapists

 This kind of coaching often includes support with:

-• Business setup and structure
+• Business setup and legal/financial structure

-• Fee setting and financial sustainability
+• Fee setting and sustainable income planning

-• Marketing clarity and visibility
+• Marketing clarity and online visibility

 • Defining a clear niche and ideal client